Salep: History

-The Ancient Romans used ground orchid bulbs to make drinks, which they called by a number of names, especially satyrion and priapiscus.
+The Ancient Romans and Ancient Greeks used ground orchid bulbs to make drinks, which they called by a number of names, especially satyrion and priapiscus.
 As the names indicate, they considered it to be a powerful aphrodisiac.
-Of salep, Paracelsus wrote: "behold the Satyrion root, is it not formed like the male privy parts?
+Of salep, Paracelsus wrote, "behold the Satyrion root, is it not formed like the male privy parts?
 No one can deny this.
 Accordingly, magic discovered it and revealed that it can restore a man's virility and passion".

 Salep was a popular beverage in the lands of the Ottoman Empire.
 It enjoyed a reputation as a "fattener" for young women, to make them plumper before marriage.
-Its consumption spread beyond there to England and Germany before the rise of coffee and tea, and it was later offered as an alternative beverage in coffee houses.
+Its consumption spread to England and Germany before the rise of coffee and tea, and it was later offered as an alternative beverage in coffee houses.
 In England, the drink was known as saloop.
 Popular in the 17th and 18th centuries in England, its preparation required that the salep powder be added to water until thickened whereupon it would be sweetened, then flavored with orange flower or rose water.
 Substitution of British orchid roots, known as "dogstones", for the original Turkish variants was acceptable in the 18th century.